 "It was the most regrettable incident of my career, and I would give anything if I could undo what has happened."

 Mr. Mays, following the dreadful Chapman incident, you shared many reasons, published in the November 1920 issue of Baseball Magazine, as to why it is illogical to view such a tragedy as being maliciously done with intent.
-At this time, will you share those reasons with this assembly of Early Era Baseball Hall Of Fame Committee members?
+At this time, will you share those reasons with this assembly of committee members?

 "I am a pitcher and I know some of the things a pitcher can do as well as some of the things he can’t do.
 I know that a pitcher can’t stand on the slab sixty feet away from the plate and throw a baseball so as to hit a batter in the head once in a hundred tries.
 That is, of course, assuming that the pitcher actually wanted to hit the batter in the head, a thing which is absurd on the face of it.